 - Refrigerate the mixture for at least an hour.
 Then roll rounded teaspoonfuls of the chilled charoset into balls.
 Moistening your hands with cool water helps keep the stickiness to a minimum.

-- Store charoset balls refrigerated, in a tightly covered container or refrigerate the mixture until a few hours before the Seder and make them then.
+Store charoset balls refrigerated, in a tightly covered container or refrigerate the mixture until a few hours before the Seder and make the charoset balls then.